Rapptz/discord.py/docs/migrating.rst

 .. _migrating-enums:

-Enumerators
+Enumerations
 ------------

-Due to dropping support for versions lower than Python 3.4.2, the library can now use `enumerators <https://docs.python.org/3/library/enum.html>`_ in places where it makes sense.
+Due to dropping support for versions lower than Python 3.4.2, the library can now use `enumerations <https://docs.python.org/3/library/enum.html>`_ in places where it makes sense.

 The common places where this was changed was in the server region, member status, and channel type.